-Welcome to the fifth issue of the National Science Foundation Engineering Senior Design Projects to Aid the Disabled.
+Welcome to the eighth annual issue of the National Science Foundation Engineering Senior Design Projects to Aid Persons with Disabilities.
 Started in 1988, the National Science Foundation (NSF) began a program to provide funds for student engineers at universities throughout the United States to construct custom designed devices and software for disabled individuals.
-Through the Bioengineering and Research to Aid the Disabled (BRAD) program of the Emerging Engineering Technologies Division of NSF\, funds were awarded competitively to sixteen universities to cover supplies, equipment and fabrication costs for the design projects.
+Through the Bioengineering and Research to Aid the Disabled (BRAD) program of the Emerging Engineering Technologies Division of NSF1, funds were awarded competitively to sixteen universities to pay for supplies, equipment and fabrication costs for the design projects.
 A book entitled, NSF 1989 Engineering Senior Design Projects to Aid the Disabled was published in 1989, reporting on the projects that were funded during the first year of this effort.